Accelerant Detection: ASTM E1387 / E1618 and Passive Headspace Concentration

 Light petroleum distillate (LPD): Carbon number range approximately C4 to C9.
 The chromatogram shows a cluster of peaks in the light-end portion of the run eluting within the first few minutes.
 The compound distribution includes pentane, hexane, heptane, and octane with variable branched-alkane content.
 LPD products include charcoal lighter fluid (lighter grades), some paint thinners, and camping fuel.
 The LPD class overlaps significantly with the range produced by polyethylene pyrolysis, which is the primary source of false-positive LPD identifications.

 Gasoline: Carbon number range approximately C4 to C12, with a complex multicomponent pattern dominated by aromatic compounds: benzene, toluene, ethylbenzene, xylene isomers (the BTEX group), and trimethylbenzene isomers (1,2,4-trimethylbenzene, 1,3,5-trimethylbenzene).
 Branched alkanes (isooctane / 2,2,4-trimethylpentane, the reference octane compound) are also prominent.
 Gasoline has the most complex and distinctive GC-MS pattern of any ignitable liquid class.
 The aromatic compound profile is the key discriminator.
-Gasoline also contains oxygenate blending components: methyl tert-butyl ether (MTBE) in most US and European market gasolines; ethanol (at 5 to 10 per cent by volume in most EU gasolines under Directive 2018/2001, and up to 10 per cent in India under the National Biofuel Policy 2022).
+Gasoline also contains oxygenate blending components: methyl tert-butyl ether (MTBE) in most US and European market gasolines; ethanol (at up to 10 per cent by volume in most EU gasolines under the Fuel Quality Directive 2009/30/EC and EN 228, and targeting 20 per cent in India under the National Biofuel Policy 2018 as amended in 2022).
 MTBE, where present, is a useful marker for gasoline because it is not produced by common substrates.

 Medium petroleum distillate (MPD): Carbon number range approximately C8 to C13.
 Includes mineral spirits, some paint thinners, and charcoal lighter fluids of the heavier grades.
 The aromatic fraction is lower than gasoline and the n-alkane pattern is smoother.

 Kerosene: Carbon number range approximately C9 to C16, with a dominant n-alkane backbone peaking around dodecane (C12) and tridecane (C13), pentadecane (C15) at the trailing edge.
 Kerosene is the most important accelerant class in forensic chemistry globally because it is cheap, widely available, and sold without restriction in most jurisdictions.
+The broader petroleum products and lubricants chemistry topic covers the refinery-process distinctions between kerosene, diesel, and transformer oil that determine their chromatographic signatures.
 In India, kerosene has historically been subsidised for domestic cooking (the public distribution system kerosene, colloquially "mitti ka tel") and is a common accelerant in both accidental and deliberate fires.
 In many Sub-Saharan African countries and South Asian markets, kerosene remains the most common accelerant encountered.
 The chromatographic signature of kerosene survives fire well because the C12-C16 n-alkane backbone is relatively involatile compared to LPD and gasoline components.

 Diesel / heavy petroleum distillate (HPD): Carbon number range approximately C9 to C20+, with a prominent n-alkane backbone extending to heptadecane (C17), octadecane (C18), and nonadecane (C19).
 The carbon-number distribution is broader than kerosene.
 Diesel fuel (automotive gas oil) is common in commercial, industrial, and transport-related arson scenes.
 The prismatic (UCM, unresolved complex mixture) hump under the n-alkane peaks is characteristic of diesel and HPD but not of kerosene.